HaikuTeam/animator/QA.md

 When exiting Preview Mode, the on-stage transform controls are restored if an element had been selected When in Preview Mode, the preview "Eye" icon follows your mouse around Expression values (such as `$user.mouse.x`) are set to 1 when in editing mode, and become 'real' during Preview Mode

+Trouble Spot: Instantiation/Deletion

+I can instantiate the Haiku "H", drag it 5 times, then quickly delete it, without causing a crash Instantiating multiple inline image elements works (images don't disappear) Instantiating inline image, then deleting it, then re-instantiating it works I can instantiate two polygons, then delete the first one, and the others remain I can instantiate an element with text content, then instantiate other elements and not crash

+Trouble Spot: Copy/Paste

+I can copy+paste an element several times, then delete the first one, and the others remain I can copy+paste an element with a gradient filter, move the copy, and it works I can copy+paste an element that has a gradient, then delete the first one, and the others remain I can copy+paste a polygon, then delete the first one, and the others remain I can Alt+drag 20 copies of an element quickly without seeing a crash or a toast

 Multi-Component